DerbyOwnersClub/2in1VideoCard/readme.md

 python -c 'import gi; gi.require_version("Gst","1.0"); gi.require_version("Gtk","3.0"); from gi.repository import Gst, Gtk; print("GI OK")'

 **Run the script to combine with the video sources.
-Replace video#1 and video#2 tithe the values discovered running the DiscoverWorkingVideo.py script mentioned above**
+Replace video#1 and video#2 with the the values discovered running the DiscoverWorkingVideo.py script mentioned above**

 python3 SEGADOC2in1Video.py video#1 video#2